tagslut/flaccid/README.md

 - **Metadata Tagging**: `meta apple` applies Apple Music metadata to FLAC files.
 - **Library Management**: Scan and watch directories to keep an SQLite index up to date.
 - **Credential Storage**: Store service tokens securely in your system keyring.
+- **Duplicate Detection**: Find and manage duplicate FLAC files in your library.

 ## CLI Overview